-A colleague elucidated a thoughtful replay to those who believe that culture needs a vision of an ideal future that inspires people to act now so as to help bring about this ideal in the future.
+A colleague elucidated a thoughtful reply to those who believe that culture needs a vision of an ideal future.
 In my case this vision is of a future where our post-human descendents attain higher levels of being and consciousness.
 Our role in the drama is as protagonists in that evolutionary epic, and this provides (roughly) the meaning of our lives.

 I would prefer this aspiration not to be “boxed in” to a single faraway, nearly metaphysical ideal (like Heaven, Utopia, Singularity, contact with extraterrestrial intelligence, …).
 Instead, I proposed that people should have a variety of aspirations and directions, from very concrete ones to achieve here and now, to very far away ones unlikely to be reached during their lifetime, and everything in between.

 Rather than seeing the purpose of our lives in a specific goal, we instead think of it as a direction toward which cosmic evolution continually orients itself.
 As my colleague puts it:

 In an evolutionary worldview, it is clear that life does not have an endpoint, but continues to evolve.
 Therefore, it is more realistic to replace purpose by direction: life evolves in the direction of more complexity, fitness, intelligence, synergy … you name it.
 Intent is a good word to capture this idea of pointing or directing, as it derives from the Latin “intendere”, which means “reaching towards.”

 In practice this implies that as we reach one goal we then continue to strive for another.
 And this implies that we not box ourselves into a specific goal, but maintain “the flexibility to choose and change destinations any time along your journey, because … you always learn and become wiser while travelling.”
 So we shouldn’t accept a endpoint like a heaven, but instead remain open to adapting to lessons we learn along our journey.